open-physics-ed-org/open-physics-ed-org.github.io/content/documentation/oerforge.copyfile.md

 ## Logging

 All major operations and errors are logged for debugging and auditing.
+Log files are written to `log/build.log`.

 ## Error Handling